giorgiocipolloni/giorgiocipolloni.github.io/_pages/publications.md

 Preprint: [arXiv:2206.05545](https://arxiv.org/abs/2206.05545).

 20. **Entanglement Entropy of Non-Hermitian Eigenstates and the Ginibre Ensemble**.
-with with Jonah Kudler-Flam (2022).
+with with Jonah Kudler-Flam.
+Accepted to Physical Review Letters (2022).
 Preprint: [arXiv:2206.12438](https://arxiv.org/abs/2206.12438).

 21. **Ruminations on Matrix Convexity and the Strong Subadditivity of Quantum Entropy**